Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ### Scenario 1

 Imagine both a singular name (eg. `asset`) and a plural name (eg. `assets`) are defined somewhere in the OpShin smart contract codebase or external libraries.
 The programmer makes a typo and unknowingly uses the wrong variable (e.g. `asset` instead of `assets`).
 Due to type inference the value of the wrongly used variable might actually have a type that passes the type check (eg. both `asset` and `assets` allow calling `len()`).
-The program compiles and seems to work even though it doesn’t match the programmers intent.
+The program compiles and seems to work even though it doesn’t match the programmer's intent.

 ### Scenario 2

-The codebase defines a variable with the same name and type multiple times, but each time assigns another value.
+The codebase defines a variable with the same name and type multiple times, but each time another value is assigned.
 For the programmer it is ambiguous which value will actually be used when referencing the variable.
 The programmer doesn’t know enough about the library code being imported to intuitively figure out which variable shadows all the others.

 ### Recommendation